-A third helicopter crew member was reportedly captured by separatist forces and transferred to a local hospital.
+A third helicopter crew member was reported captured by separatist forces and transferred to a local hospital.

-Slovyansk's pro-Russian self-declared mayor, Vyacheslav Ponomarev, told a Russian TV channel (Dozhd) that three separatist fighters and two civilians had been killed in the fighting.
+Slovyansk's pro-Russian self-declared mayor, Vyacheslav Ponomarev, told a Russian TV channel (Dozhd) that three separatist fighters and two civilians were killed in the fighting.

-In Moscow, Russian President Vladimir Putin's spokesman said the Ukrainian government's offensive launched Friday delivered a final blow to a faltering peace deal aimed at defusing the crisis in Ukraine.
+Earlier in the day, Russian President Vladimir Putin's spokesman said the Ukrainian government offensive had delivered a final blow to a faltering peace deal aimed at defusing the crisis in Ukraine.

 Mr. Putin on Thursday demanded that Ukraine withdraw all military personnel from the troubled region near the Russian border.
 He made the demand in a phone conversation with German Chancellor Angela Merkel, who meets with U.S. President Barack Obama Friday in Washington.

-On Thursday, Ukraine's interim President Oleksandr Turchynov signed a military conscription decree to deal with increasingly violent pro-Russian separatists who have seized buildings in about a dozen cities in Ukraine's Russian-speaking east.
+On Thursday, President Turchynov signed a military conscription decree to deal with increasingly violent pro-Russian separatists who have seized buildings in about a dozen cities in Ukraine's Russian-speaking east.